Unique Considerations

 Special Equipment

-- Heavy-Duty Trash Bags: Used for disposing of large amounts of waste and debris.
-Ensure they are puncture-resistant for heavier items.
+- Heavy-Duty Trash Bags: Useful for collecting and disposing of waste and unwanted items securely.

 Expert Tips